• Skip to primary navigation

 Serving suggestion

-Stick with the Asian theme and serve this baked Thai Chicken recipe with a complementary salad, veggie side, or starch.
+Stick with the Asian theme and serve this baked Thai chicken drumstick recipe with a complementary salad, veggie side, or starch.

 • Close up of halved cucumbers with seeds taken out tossed in a soy / sesame oil sauce and topped with sesame seeds and cilantro.